Russian regions extend workplace shutdown, Moscow to lift curbs | Health

 Other measures, including a requirement that companies have at least 30% of their staff work from home, would remain in place, Sobyanin said.
 The health consumer watchdog in Moscow said it had recorded violations of COVID-19 regulations at more than a quarter of the businesses it inspected last week.

-The Moscow region, which includes the small cities and towns surrounding the city, also said it would not prolong the shutdown.
+The Moscow region, which includes the small cities and towns surrounding the city, and the neighbouring Tula region also said they would not prolong the shutdown.
 The Novgorod region announced on Monday it was extending its shutdown by a week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)